nicoblokker/nicoblokker/README.md

 ### About me

-I am a post-doctoral researcher in an interdisciplinary research project spanning political science and natural language processing at the *Research Center on Inequality and Social Policy* (University of Bremen, Germany).
-My research interest is in computational policy analysis using methods of social network analysis and NLP.
+I am a post-doctoral researcher in an interdisciplinary research project spanning political science and computational linguistics at the *Research Center on Inequality and Social Policy* (University of Bremen, Germany).
+My research interest is in computational policy analysis using methods of social network analysis and natural language processing.

 *\[July 2023\]* After five years of dedicated academic research I have made the decision to transition beyond academia.
 I look forward to